JT8D-17/lockheed-l12-xplane/README.md

 # Lockheed L-12a for X-Plane 12

-This repository offers a modified and extended version of [Steve Baugh's's Lockheed L-12a Electra Junior](https://forums.x-plane.org/index.php?/files/file/75273-lockheed-model-12a-electra-junior/) for X-Plane 12 (with permission from the author).
+This repository offers a modified and extended version of [Steve "humbug01" Baugh's Lockheed L-12a Electra Junior](https://forums.x-plane.org/index.php?/files/file/75273-lockheed-model-12a-electra-junior/) for X-Plane 12 (with permission from the author).

 **This is for X-Plane 12 beta 14 and newer only!**